Physics-Informed Neural Operator for Learning Partial Differential Equations: Implementation details

 \subsection{Transfer learning across Reynolds numbers}

-We study the test-time optimization with different Reynolds numbers on the 1s Kolmogorov flow.
-For the higher Reynolds number problem $Re=500, 400$, the pre-training operator shows better convergence accuracy.
-In all cases, the pre-training operator shows better convergence speed as demonstrated in Figure \ref{fig:test_curve_transfer}.
+We study the instance-wise fine-tuning with different Reynolds numbers on the $T=1$ Kolmogorov flow.
+For the higher Reynolds number problem $Re=500, 400$, fine-tuning the source operator shows better convergence accuracy than learning from scratch.
+In all cases, the fine-tuning of the source operator shows better convergence speed as demonstrated in Figure \ref{fig:test_curve_transfer}.
 The results are shown in Table \ref{tb:transfer} where the error is averaged over 40 instances.
-Each row is a testing case and each column is a pre-trained operator.
+Each row is a testing case, and each column is a source operator.